aklump/twig_syntax/README.md

 This is an attempt to match Twig syntax in PHP.

 ## Roadmap
-I will only build out the functionality I need to realize simple templates.
-This will never be a full solution, it's just a bridge for a small project.
-Don't expect great things.
+I expect this to grow slowly as I need more functionality; I'm not trying to create a total solution, just bridge a temporary gap.

 ## Examples 1
 ### Twig